Uniform Lipschitz functions on the triangular lattice have logarithmic variations: 1+1 = 2

 \item[(ii)] The proof of the FKG inequality only uses limited features of the hexagonal lattice.
 Indeed, it adapts to any planar trivalent graph whose set of faces forms a simply connected domain.
-It is however worth mentioning that the condition of simply connectedness is essential; counter-examples may be given for sets of faces of~$\bbH$ which are not simply connected.
+It is however worth mentioning that the condition of simply connectedness is essential.
+Indeed, counter-examples may be given for sets of faces of~$\bbH$ which are not simply connected: the counter-example of point (i) above may easily be adapted.

 \item[(iii)] A similar instance of the FKG inequality extends to the loop~$O(n)$ model with~$n\geq 2$ and~$x\leq 1/\sqrt{n-1}$, when the red spin configuration is obtained by colouring loops in red with probability~$1/n$ and in blue otherwise, independently.
 The only difference in the proof is that the term~$2^{k(\theta(\sigma))}$ in~\eqref{eq:red_spin_law_free} should be replaced by the partition function of the Ising model on the graph obtained by collapsing each cluster of~$\theta(\sigma_r)$ into a single vertex.
 The FKG property of the FK-Ising representation then leads to the analogue of~\eqref{eq:fkg-ineq-fk-ising}.
 We do not give further details of this generalisation as it is irrelevant here; the reader is referred to~\cite{GlaPel18}, where similar ideas are used to prove a FKG statement for the spin representation of a six-vertex model. \end{itemize} \end{rem}